How does counselling work?

 Fees are charged as follows:

-Couples’ counselling, working and on low income £40.00
+Couples’ counselling and family counselling, working and on low income (£16 K or less) £40.00

-Our low cost therapy fee is aimed at poor clients on means-tested benefits.
-Our experience so far suggests that our clients who fall into this bracket view this view as acceptable.
+Our low cost therapy fee is aimed at fairly applying means-tested benefits.
+Our experience so far suggests that our clients who fall into this bracket view this as acceptable.

 Waiting List Policy